 - Passive return: consistent passive exposures that differ from the benchmark (performance available without active fees)

 - Timing return: changes in passive exposures (part of active contribution, whether or not intentional)

 - Security selection return (worth paying for)

 Properly isolating return due to security selection proves to be a breakthrough.
-We can prove:
+We can show: